NZ tax codes explained AND Updated!

 Well, wonder no more because today we’re going to clear up the air surrounding them!

 Note that the information contained in this article is more relevant to employees than it is to employers.
-Someday I will write an article about PAYE and salary deductions (but that’s for a different day).
+Check out this article about PAYE and salary deductions.

 Ok, with that out of the way, let’s answer the first question: